ilarbjorn/devel/README.md

 # Devel

-Set up development space on local computer, for use with Gitlab
+Set up development space on local computer, for use with Gitlab.com.

 Should be used to initialize a directory where you want to do your Github development.